Greece and Rome

 In the aftermath of the Trojan war, new nations would replace their Bronze Age counterparts as dominant powers in the region.
 The Greeks recovered from the conflict within a few centuries, and were able to take control of the western states of Turkey, while a powerful nation from the eastern Balkans, known as Phrygia , seized the territory of the former Hittite empire, in the central part of the country.

 The Kurgan invasion was now fully completed, and all of Europe, the Near and Middle East, and Asia (as far east as India) was now either in Kurgan hands, or in the hands of indigenous people who had become fully Kurganized.
 Every nation now had a complex pantheon of deities, with a violent male war-god as their leader.
-The Goddess continued to occupy various secondary positions, sometimes becoming the subservient spouse of the war-god.
+The Goddess continued to occupy various secondary positions, often becoming the subservient spouse of the war-god.

 Like so much of our knowledge of the ancient world, even the name "Cybele" comes to us through Greek sources.
 As residents of the Greek colonies discovered, the Mother Goddess had many names in Turkey, one of the most common being Kubaba.
 The Greeks translated that into Kybebe, and the Romans later translated it into Cybele... the modern name that we now use.